Family Friendly Bike Paths

 The South Bank Path (4 miles) passes the Owen Rose Garden and the RiverPlay Discover Village Playground at Skinner Butte Park.
 Use one of the five bike bridges along the trail to create a small loop ride.
 My child loves all the playground possibilities along this ride which can make for a longer afternoon!

 The Mill Race Path is a pleasant ride that parallels the Springfield Mill Race, a constructed waterway from the 1800s.
 Its three miles course through wetlands which make it an interesting journey for children eager to spot wildlife from nutria to frogs to ducks.
 There are also industrial views of factories and the older Booth-Kelly buildings.
 The Mill Race connects downtown Springfield to the Middle Fork Path (Clearwater Park) for a larger seven-mile stretch.
 There are restrooms and a picnic area at the Booth-Kelly trail head.

 If you are comfortable riding in business districts with your children, end the ride with a stop in downtown Springfield along Main Street.
 There are great restaurants and cafes here and the large colorful murals are fun to see.
-The Springfield Museum is always a treat and inside the kids can pose with a replica Simpson family for a photo!
+The Emerald Art Center is always a treat and inside the kids can pose with a replica Simpson family for a photo!
 (Or pose outside with The Simpsons mural.)

 The Middle Fork bike path from Clearwater Park to Dorris Ranch is a wide, shaded four-mile long lane along the Middle Fork of the Willamette River.
 There are restrooms at each end and one near the midway point.
 What's great about this path is the easy access to the water.
 Cool your feet off in the shallows but always stay with your children and beware the rapids can be stronger than they look.
 Rather than swimming, it's just nice to have a rest by the water's edge and soak in all the beauty.